owah/binaryninja-api/docs/guide/migration/ghidra/index.md

 ![xref icon >](../../../img/xref-icon.png "Xref Icon")

-The default behavior of cross-references to open in a tabbed reference UI element similar to how ghidra does it, however the `X` hotkey is used by default (and can be changed in the [keybindings UI](index.md#custom-hotkeys)).
+The default behavior of cross-references to open in a tabbed reference UI element similar to how Ghidra does it, however the `X` hotkey is used by default (and can be changed in the [keybindings UI](index.md#custom-hotkeys)).

 ### Theme

-This doesn't exactly have to do with your layout, but it goes a long way towards making the interface feel a bit more familiar.
+This doesn't exactly have to do with your layout, but it go a long way towards making the interface feel a bit more familiar.
 We have an expansive list of [community themes](https://github.com/Vector35/community-themes), and [a guide](../../../dev/themes.md) and a [blog post](https://binary.ninja/2021/07/08/creating-great-themes.html) on how to make your own.
 The built-in "Classic" theme should feel nostalgic, but if you're looking for a light theme that's slightly easier on the eyes, try out Summer or Solarized Light.

-### Feature Map

-Binary Ninja's [feature map](../../index.md#feature-map) lives on the right side of your main view area.
-If you'd rather not see it, you can right-click it and select "Hide Feature Map."

 ### Sidebars